 Frequently Asked Questions

-Our tracking technology supports both daytime and nighttime tracking.
+• Our tracking technology supports both daytime and nighttime tracking.

 Nighttime tracking requires a white LED flashlight.
 See our companion hardware which includes a compact foldable rig and high-performance white LED flashlight.

-Our tracking technology works for a variety of white LED flashlights; but be careful not to use a flashlight with “hot spots” in the center of the beam and may saturate the Smartphone camera and prevent the tracking from working properly.
+• Our tracking technology works for a variety of white LED flashlights; but be careful not to use a flashlight with “hot spots” in the center of the beam and may saturate the Smartphone camera and prevent the tracking from working properly.

 See our companion hardware which includes a compact foldable rig and high-performance white LED smooth-beam flashlight.

-Our tracking technology works best when held waist high from the ground, and it detects blood best within six feet.
+• Our tracking technology works best when held waist high from the ground, and it detects blood best within six feet.

-No cellular network connection is required for the tracking feature … it will work anywhere in the world without network connection.
+• No cellular network connection is required for the tracking feature … it will work anywhere in the world without network connection.
 The weather and map functions need network connection.

-Vibration not working?
+• Vibration not working?

-Ensure haptics are enabled on your phone
+• Ensure haptics are enabled on your phone

-Check that you do not have your phone in Silent mode
+• Check that you do not have your phone in Silent mode

-Restart the App and Smartphone
+• Restart the App and Smartphone

 Camera Display not Working?

-Enable camera functions while using the app
+• Enable camera functions while using the app

 Location Services not working?

-Enable location services while using the app (required for maps and weather)
+• Enable location services while using the app (required for maps and weather)

-There are two sensitivity settings (high and low).
 The App defaults to the High Sensitivity setting.

-High Sensitivity is designed to detect older, dried, or faint blood that may be hard to see.
+High Sensitivity has a less strict filter than Low sensitivity and is intended to detect fresh blood as well as darker shades of blood.
 It increases detection range but may occasionally false-trigger on red leaves or berries.

 Low Sensitivity applies stricter filters to reduce false positives.
 It’s ideal for fresh blood and high-contrast tracking, offering more reliable alerts in cluttered environments.